tayloraswift/swift-png/README.md

 }
 ````

-At the moment, indexed-color PNGs are unsupported.
+At the moment, indexed-color and interlaced PNGs are unsupported.
 Tragic.
 Hmu on the issues page if you need them.

 ## FAQ